ShiftGrit Core Method™

 Read more →Relationship reassurance seeking isn’t about being too needy — it’s a chronic pattern where fear of being left and repeated bids for certainty become tied together.
 Reassurance can…

-Read more →We work at the identity layer, not just the communication layer.
-Most couples therapy teaches skills like active listening and “I-statements” — useful tools, but they don’t hold when an underlying belief gets triggered.
-Our Core Method™ targets the limiting beliefs (“I won’t be heard,” “I have to be in control,” “I’ll be abandoned”) that drive your patterns.
-When those shift, the everyday triggers stop hijacking the conversation.
+Read more →We work at the identity layer, not the symptom layer.
+Most couples therapy teaches communication tools — useful, but they don’t hold when triggered.
+Our Core Method™ targets the limiting beliefs that drive your reactive patterns: “I won’t be heard,” “I have to control to feel safe,” “I’ll be left.”
+When those beliefs shift, the communication tools work because the trigger is gone.

 Authored by